LeanKit-Labs/autohost/README.md

 		static: '', // relative path to static assets for this resource,
 		apiPrefix: '', // Optional override for global apiPrefix setting.
 Omit entirely to use default.
 		urlPrefix: '', // URL prefix for all actions in this resource
+		middleware: [],// one or more middleware functions to mount to the resource's url
 		actions:  {
 			send: {
 				method: 'get', // http verb
 				url: '', // url pattern appended to the resource name
 				topic: 'send', // topic segment appended the resource name
+				middleware: [], // one or more middleware functions to mount to the action's url
 				handle: function( envelope ) {
 					// see section on envelope for more detail
 				}